-Sicily in a Dish: Pasta con le Fave Recipe
+The Heart of Sicily in a Dish: Pasta Pasta con le Fave Recipe

 In Guardians of the Sicilian Miracle, the latest podcast from S.A.L.T.
-Lab Radio, Adam Sachs shares one particularly special discovery: The pleasure of the down-to-earth culinary tradition of Pasta con le Fave (pasta with beans).
+Lab Radio, Adam Sachs shares one particularly special discovery: The pleasure of the down-to-earth culinary tradition of Pasta con le Fave (pasta with beans), which in many ways embodies the heart of Sicily.
 In this companion story, we trace the origins of the dish — and offer the best recipe for making it in true Sicilian style.
-Also part of our story series accompanying Guardians of the Sicilian Miracle is Adam’s own On the Culinary Trail: Savoring the Gutsy and the Sublime in Sicily, sharing memories that came along with his trip.

-In the heart of Sicily, the vast Tasca d’Almerita Regaleali vineyard estate stretches over 1,400 acres of rolling hills.
-Vineyards, fields of wheat and olive groves wrap around the main house or Case Grandi built of stone with a towering Magnolia tree in the courtyard.
+Located in the heart of Sicily, the vast Tasca d’Almerita Regaleali vineyard estate stretches over 1,400 acres of rolling hills.
+Vineyards, fields of wheat and olive groves wrap around the main house or Case Grandi, built of stone with a towering magnolia tree in the courtyard.
 Here, the Tasca d’Almerita family, one of Sicily’s noble families, has lived, entertained and farmed for over eight generations.
 Today, the family operates a small hotel in the main house, where guests can explore the grounds and learn about wine, the history and the family mission.

-Pasta con le fave reflects the balanced ecosystem of Regaleali in a single dish.
+Pasta con le Fave reflects the balanced ecosystem of Regaleali in a single dish.
 It also communicates its enduring hospitality.
 S.A.L.T.
-Lab Radio host Adam Sachs described the moment when he first tried the “body- and soul-warming” dish one January.
+Lab Radio host Adam Sachs described the moment one January when he first tried the “body- and soul-warming” dish.

-On a bright chilly afternoon, we took our lunch seated on plush, deep-cushioned sofas around a crackling fireplace—an ideal condition to receive this version of pasta with beans—in this case made from dried and reconstituted favas.
+On a bright chilly afternoon, we took our lunch seated on plush, deep-cushioned sofas around a crackling fireplace — an ideal condition to receive this version of pasta with beans — in this case made from dried and reconstituted fava beans.
 As it’s a body-and-soul warming dish, you want to both sink into and huddle around it.
 There are certain dishes, nourishing and stabilizing, that somehow seem like familiar comfort food, even if you’ve never had them before.
 Mostly we were quiet as we ate, minus the occasional unembarrassed moan of pleasure, until someone spoke up asking for more.”

 S.A.L.T.
-Director Adam Sachs (r) during his visit to Sicily/Howie Kahn
+Director Adam Sachs (at right) during his visit to Sicily./Howie Kahn

 One might think that without zero-kilometer vegetables grown in the Mediterranean, this recipe cannot be replicated far from the grounds of Regaleali.
 But Alberto Tasca d’Almerita, CEO of the estate, says the secret is texture.
 If done right, the slowly cooked fava sauce will not overpower the pasta, which should remain pleasantly chewy and al dente.